kitian616/kitian616.github.io/blog/about.md

 ---
 Welcome to my blog! :earth_asia: :earth_africa: :earth_americas:

-My Name is Tian Qi ( You can also call me Thomas Tian ), I am a front end developer working at [Qunar.com](https://www.qunar.com) in Beijing.
+My Name is Tian Qi ( You can also call me Thomas Tian ), I am a frontend engineer working at [Qunar.com](https://www.qunar.com) in Beijing.

 <!--more-->